DIBgram/DIBgram/README.md

 - **ESLint**: Used to detect problems, warnings and enforce code style
 - **VSCode**: The IDE (or code editor) I use to develop the app.
 Also recommended for contributors

-## Contributing

-- Contributions should follow these rules:
-  - There should be no ESLint errors, warnings or notices
-  - It should compile and run successfully
-  - It should not introduce a feature that is not present in the official Telegram Desktop app
-  - Behavior and UI should be similar to the official Telegram Desktop app
-- Bug reports and feature requests:
-  - Don't ask for features not present in the official Telegram Desktop app
-  - Look at the project progress (link is at the top) before creating issues, to avoid requesting features which are already planned

 ***
 For updates, subscribe to our Telegram channel at https://t.me/DIBgram.